IceBerge421/markdown-cv/index.md

 *Additional presentations may found as published conference proceedings, listed above.*

 `2023`
-**Berge, PS** (July 2023).
+**Berge, PS** (2023).
 "The Ludoarsonist’s Playground: Doom, Clocking, and The Ends of the Table".
-Accepted for presentation at Generation Analog 2023.
-Online event hosted by *Analog Game Studies* and *Game in Lab.*
+Presented at Generation Analog 2022.
+[Virtual Event].

+> &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Presentation Video: []

 `2023`
 Cote, Amanda (chair); **Berge, PS**; Dashiell, Steven; Trammell, Aaron.
 (March 2023). "'Hack It ‘Till It’s Yours'?
 Learning to 'Unplay' Dungeons & Dragons".
 Presented on "Dice-y Interventions: Dungeons & Dragons, Identity, and Challenges to Inclusive Representation" at the Society for Cinema and Media Studies 2023 confernece.
 Denver, CO.

 `2023`
-Thach, Hibby (co-chair) and Haimson, Oliver; Gass, Arianna (co-chair); Schmalzer, Madison and **Berge, PS**; McLaren, Jack.
-(March 2023). "'We really just pressed buttons': Trans Vectors of Desire, Arbitrary Code Execution, and Unplaying Zelda in Triforce%".
-Presented on "Trans Play and the Boundaries of Game Studies" at the Society for Cinema and Media Studies 2023 confernece.
+Thach, Hibby (co-chair) and Haimson, Oliver; Gass, Ari (co-chair); Schmalzer, Madison and **Berge, PS**; McLaren, Jack.
+(March 2023). "'We really just pressed buttons': Trans Vectors of Desire, Arbitrary Code Execution, and Unplaying Zelda in Triforce%" presented on "Trans Play and the Boundaries of Game Studies" at the Society for Cinema and Media Studies 2023 confernece.
 Denver, CO.

 `2022`
 David Kocik, Celeste Oon, Camille Butera, **Berge, PS**, Michael Senters.
 (October 2022).
 "Emerging Fandom Networks on Discord."
-Presented on the “Intimacy and Hierarchy in Fan Discord Servers” panel at the Fan Studies Network - North American 2022 Conference.
-Virtual Event.
+Presented on the “Intimacy and Hierarchy in Fan Discord Servers” panel at the Fan Studies Network - North America 2022 Conference.
+[Virtual Event].

 `2022`
 **Berge, PS**.
 (July 2022).
 “The Table and the Tomb: Positioning Trans Power and Play in *Dungeons & Dragons*”.
 Presented at Generation Analog 2022.
-Virtual Event.
+[Virtual Event].

 > &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; Presentation Video: [https://youtu.be/m_zHH0vyrCY](https://youtu.be/m_zHH0vyrCY)